DepledgeLab/DepledgeLabWiki/docs/Home/How_to_use_this_Wiki/Edit/howto_edit_1.md

     1. Type `ssh-keygen`.
     2. Press ++return++ thrice.
     3. Go to ~/.ssh (yourUser/.ssh) and copy the **^^public^^** key (content of the .pub file).
 5. Add your SSH-key to GitHub.
+(TODO: move to local Git only)
     1. Open the web browser of your choice and login to GitHub.
     2. Go to your profile settings.
     3. Go to Access -> SSH and GPG keys.